serokell/blog-posts/Alex and Happy Part 1/article.md

 * [X] example snippet
 -->

-For this tutorial, we will introduce a small grammar based on [ML](https://en.wikipedia.org/wiki/ML_(programming_language)), which we will call MiniML (read as "minimal").
+For this tutorial, we will introduce a small grammar called MiniML (read as "minimal") that's based on [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) .
-As the name suggests, it should introduce a minimal syntax to get you started with Alex and Happy.
-Still, at the same time, we hope to introduce enough concepts so that you will be able to create a useful grammar for your programming language and use these tools effectively.
+As the name suggests, it has the minimal syntax needed to get you started with Alex and Happy.
+Yet we hope to introduce enough concepts for you to be able to create a useful grammar for your programming language and use these tools effectively.

 Some of the features that this tutorial series will support are:
 * Variables, constants, function declarations, function applications, local bindings, and operators.
 * Some simple types, as well as arrow types (functions).
 * Conditional expressions: if-then-else and if-then.
 * Block comments.

-* The reader will be invited in the proposed exercises to extend the language with line comments and rational numbers.
+In addition, exercises will guide you through extending the language with line comments and rational numbers.
 Later, in the second part, exercises will introduce patterns, list access, and pattern matching.

 The snippet below demonstrates a program written in MiniML: